-Karma Lekshe Tsomo is an Assistant Professor of Theology and Religious Studies at the University of San Diego.
+Karma Lekshe Tsomo is a Professor of Theology and Religious Studies at the University of San Diego.
 She is president of Sakyadhita: International Association of Buddhist Women and director of Jamyang Foundation, an initiative to provide educational opportunities for women in developing countries, especially in the Indian Himalayas and Bangladesh.

 Past Members of the Elijah Board of World Religious Leaders